ros2-rust/ros2_rust/README.md

 This is a set of projects (bindings, code generator, examples and more) that enables developers to write ROS2 applications in Rust.

-This is a fork of [github.com/esteve/ros2_rust](https://github.com/esteve/ros2_rust).

 ## Status

 This project is still in early development stage.
-It's just another step toward a first class Rust support in ROS2.
+It's just a step toward a first class Rust support in ROS2.

-### Changes from original repository

-- no need to patch ROS2 installation
-- `rosidl_generator_rs` is extended to support nested messages and arrays in messages, so all message types should be supported now
-- the new crate `rcl_sys` use [bindgen](https://github.com/rust-lang/rust-bindgen) to automatically generate RCL binding based on ROS2 installation
-- `rclrs` and `rclrs_examples` are totally rewritten to use `rcl_sys` and try to wrap RCL into an idiomatic Rust interface
-- ROS2 Crystal release is supported

 ### Limitations